El Mencho: Manhunt

 On 6 April, CJNG gunmen blocked a road in San Sebastián del Oeste, Jalisco, with a burning vehicle and opened fire at a convoy of the Jalisco State Police, killing 15 policemen and wounding 5 more.
 The incident was the deadliest single attack on the Mexico's police force since 2010.
 That same day, Miguel Ángel Caicedo Vargas, the police chief of Zacoalco de Torres, was killed by CJNG hitmen.

-A month later on May 1, 2015, the Mexican government launched Operation Jalisco, a military-led campaign that intended to combat organized crime groups in Jalisco and capture their respective leaders.
+A month later on 1 May 2015, the Mexican government launched Operation Jalisco, a military-led campaign that was intended to combat organized crime groups in Jalisco and capture their respective leaders.
 The announcement came after a series of violent attacks from the CJNG in previous weeks.
 The day the operation was inaugurated, intelligence reports stated that El Mencho was in Tonaya, which prompted an offensive to apprehend him.
-As the security forces moved to the area where El Mencho was allegedly hiding, a gunfight broke out between law enforcement officials and gunmen of the CJNG.
+As security forces moved to the area where El Mencho was allegedly hiding, a gunfight broke out between law enforcement officials and gunmen from the CJNG.

-In the small town of Villa Purificación, Jalisco, El Mencho's men shot down a Mexican Army helicopter with a rocket-propelled grenade launcher, killing 9 soldiers.
+In the small town of Villa Purificación, Jalisco, El Mencho's men shot down a Mexican Army helicopter with a rocket-propelled grenade launcher, killing nine soldiers.
 The battle extended throughout several municipalities in Jalisco; El Mencho's men blockaded several roads across the Guadalajara area to slow down the mobilization of law enforcement and facilitate their leader's escape.
 The CJNG set 39 buses, 11 banks, and 16 gas stations on fire.
 The attack spread through 20 different towns and in three neighboring states.

-According to the Mexican government, El Mencho may be hiding in the state of Jalisco, the CJNG's stronghold.
-They believe he does not stay in one place for long, and travels across several municipalities in Jalisco and into the states of Michoacán, Colima, and Nayarit.
-He usually travels across the mountains and rural terrains in these areas since it provides multiple escape routes in the event that security forces attempt to encircle him.
-Authorities suspect El Mencho's inner circle is made up of mercenaries with former military training.
-His second security circle is much larger in size and serves as a rearguard to notify El Mencho's inner circle of suspicious activity and ambush potential parties that attempt to get close to him.
-El Mencho is believed to live a modest lifestyle compared to other drug kingpins such as Joaquín "El Chapo" Guzmán and other members of the CJNG in order to keep a low profile and to avoid detection from law enforcement.
+According to the Mexican government, El Mencho was believed to be hiding in the state of Jalisco, the CJNG's stronghold.
+They believed he did not stay in one place for long, and travelled across several municipalities in Jalisco and into the states of Michoacán, Colima, and Nayarit.
+He usually travelled across the mountains and rural terrains in these areas since they provide multiple escape routes in the event that security forces attempt to encircle him.
+Authorities suspected El Mencho's inner circle was made up of mercenaries with former military training.
+His second security circle was much larger in size and served as a rearguard to notify El Mencho's inner circle of suspicious activity and ambush potential parties that attempt to get close to him.
+El Mencho was believed to have lived a modest lifestyle compared to other drug kingpins such as Joaquín "El Chapo" Guzmán and other members of the CJNG in order to keep a low profile and to avoid detection from law enforcement.